GoldenEdit/past-paper-question-extraction/README.md

 - Place Past Papers in `./past-papers`
   - If Past Papers do not have Question numbers at the same distance from the left edge of the page, as they do in CIE 9816, you will need to adjust `col_range = (125, 155)` in `script.py`
   - This also requires the column on the pages only contains question numbers, nothing else (at least no other numbers 1 - 9)
 - Run the script e.g. `python3 script.py`

+## Notes

+- Its not perfect, because all the PDF pages are converted to PNG images, OCR that is applied does not pick up every question 100% of the time
+  - Maybe I'll figure something out, but its by an estimate about 90% accurate, only now and then does a question get missed
+  - Questions that are 'missed' are still within the quesiton PNGs, just below the quesiton beforehand.